-The University of Missouri School of Medicine Department of Radiology includes some of the nation’s leading scientists in the areas of radiological imaging, therapeutics, chemistry, nanomedicine, and molecular medicine.
+The University of Missouri School of Medicine Department of Radiology includes some of the nation’s leading scientists and clinicians in the areas of radiological imaging, therapeutics, chemistry, nanomedicine, and molecular medicine.

 Our researchers benefit from unique resources located on the MU campus: